ddwalk77/streaming-05-smart-smoker/README.md

 ### Optional: Alert Notifications
 - Optionally, we can have our consumers send us an email or a text when a significant event occurs.
 - You'll need some way to send outgoing emails.
 I use my main Gmail account - other options are possible.

+- I started with updating my listener with the email alerts but it was timing out so I added the examples to run.
+I'm not able to run the examples either.
+I get a timeout error.
+It is never connecting to the server.
+I am using Outlook as my client and have the set-up as instructed.
+It is a gmail account.
+Ive tried turning off my firewall as well and it still doesn't send.
+I will have to revisit this optional work.

 ### Project for later:
 - Process the timestamp